-ESCH - Chemistry
+CH - Chemistry

-CH 101 LA (MGE) Chemistry in the World
+CH 101 (MGE)

+Chemistry in the World

 This course is designed to acquaint nonscience majors with the impact of chemistry on their world.
 This course provides a general introduction to both inorganic and organic chemistry and stresses applications of chemistry in the commercial, industrial and technological components of society.
+This course does not satisfy the requirements for a major or minor in chemistry.
 3:2:4